rtmigo/prefnotifiers_flutter/README.md

 This library makes it easy to use [shared_preferences](https://pub.dev/packages/shared_preferences) with state management libraries like [provider](https://pub.dev/packages/provider) or `ValueListenableBuilder` widgets.

 PrefItem serves as a **model** for an individual parameter stored in shared preferences.
-Although reading and writing shared preferences are slow asynchronous operations, the `PrefItem.value` is always available for synchronous calls.
+Although I/O operations on shared preferences are asynchronous, the `PrefItem.value` is immediately available for synchronous calls.
 It provides *"the best value we have for the moment"*.
 The actual read/write operations happen in background.